MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-card-gallery.md

 1. Hover over any editable canvas area, then select the Card gallery icon from the component panel.

     You can choose either to create a new Card gallery or use add one (if a maker created one previously).
 If you choose to create a new one, you can select any one of the four available layouts.

-After this, you need to select an existing table and corresponding view to configure the data source.
+1. Select an existing table and corresponding view to configure the data source.

+## Configure your card gallery's data source

-You can bind each Card gallery element namely, image, title, description, button, text hyperlink, to a view column.
+- You can bind each Card gallery element namely, image, title, description, button, text hyperlink, to a view column.

-Each element's position can be rearranged by selecting and sliding it.
+- Each element's position can be rearranged by selecting and sliding it.

-For button and hyperlink elements, two configurations are required - name and url.
+- For button and hyperlink elements, two configurations are required - name and url.
 Both name and url also need to be bound to view column.

 For each element, specific column types are supported as given below: